Most Australians support voluntary assisted dying BUT a passive majority will NOT get this law passed.

 Dying with Dignity NSW have produced a useful booklet explaining how you can get involved in the campaign for voluntary assisted dying laws in NSW.
 You can view the PDF here – HOW YOU CAN GET INVOLVED

 Handwritten personal letters are most effective, but email is fine if you are unable to write/mail a letter.
 Or do both.

 Explain why you support voluntary assisted dying.
 Do you have a terminal illness?
 Have you experienced the bad death of a loved one?
 Are you a health care professional who has been involved in end of life care?
 If you have a personal story related to suffering without access to end-of-life choice, please tell your MP all about it.
 If you are posting a letter to your MP, maybe you can include a photo or two to make it more personal.For help with writing, click here for our letter-writing guide

-Click here to find your state electorate, if you are unsure.
+Click here to find your state electorate.

 Click here for Upper House MPs contact details

 Remember, a posted letter will be taken more seriously by your local MP.